enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-else-in-lua-ii.md

 It will ???.

-- output "You are not an adult"
+- Output "You are not an adult"
-- output "You are an adult"
+- Output "You are an adult"
-- do nothing
+- Do nothing
+- Print an error